 Disney World has been on a hot streak this year announcing guest-friendly policies.
 From bringing back free resort parking to the return of the Disney Dining Plan, it’s been clear that WDW is hearing fan feedback.
 Arguably, the most welcome bit of news was the elimination of Park Pass Reservations for date-based tickets in 2024.
 However, Disney World fans have been wondering if Disney also had plans to get rid of the new Park Hopping rules that were introduced in 2020.
-Will Disney World be keeping the 2 PM Park Hopping rule in 2024?

 The COVID-Era Park Hopping Rule